 |Assessment Type||Learning Outcome Addressed|

-For this course, each week you can expect 8 hours of lectures, a 2 hour tutorial, 6 hours of reading, doing exercises, and thinking about the content, and 4 hours of work on assignments, quizzes, and/or test preparation.
+For this course, you can expect hours of lectures, including a tutorial or assessment, plus hours of reading and thinking about the content and hours of work on assignments, e-quizzes and/or test preparation.

-- Lectures will be available as recordings.
+Lectures will be available as recordings.
 Other learning activities including tutorials will not be available as recordings.
-The course will not include live online events.
+The course will not include live online events including tutorials.

-- Attendance on campus is required for the tests and the Group Work Collaborations.
-The Quizzes are submitted electronically on Canvas - the best eight out of ten will count toward the final mark.
+Attendance on campus is required for the tests, the Group Work Collaborations, and the Final exam.
+The Quizzes may be submitted electronically on Canvas - the best eight out of ten will count toward the final mark.